nadinekuo/TUD-CS4240-Deep-Learning/README.md

         self.heads = heads

-        # These linear layers compute the queries, keys and values for all heads (as a single concatenated vector)
+        # These projections compute the queries, keys and values for all heads (as a single concatenated vector)
         self.tokeys    = nn.Linear(k, k * heads, bias=False)
         self.toqueries = nn.Linear(k, k * heads, bias=False)
         self.tovalues  = nn.Linear(k, k * heads, bias=False)

         # This unifies the outputs of the different heads into a single k-vector
         self.unifyheads = nn.Linear(k * heads, k)

         ...
 ```